echemdb/unitpackage/doc/usage/unitpackage.md

 3,4.5
 ```

-The corresponding JSON file, describes the data in the CSV.
+In the corresponding JSON file the data in the CSV is described in a resource.

 ```json
 {